 The above attributes are used for privacyIDEA's normal functionality and are listed in the userview.
-However, with a SAML authentication request user attributes can be returned. (see SAML Attributes).
+However, with a SAML authentication request user attributes can be returned. (see Include SAML attributes in the authentication response.).
 To return arbitrary attributes from the LDAP you can add additional keys to the attribute mapping with a key, you make up and the LDAP attribute like: